Sure Dividend

 Competitive Advantages & Recession Performance

 Emerson has served its customers for several decades, building great expertise in the markets it serves.
-In addition, thanks to its large scale and dominant global presence, it has a great reputation.
+In addition, thanks to its large scale and dominant global presence, it has an excellent reputation.
 This provides the company with a significant competitive advantage.

 On the other hand, due to its reliance on industrial and commercial customers, Emerson is vulnerable to recessions and downturns in the energy sector.
 In the Great Recession, its earnings per share were as follows:

-Emerson survived the Great Recession with just one year of declining earnings per share, which is certainly impressive.
+Emerson survived the Great Recession with just one year of declining earnings per share, which is undoubtedly impressive.

 Given its sensitivity to economic cycles, it is impressive that Emerson has grown its dividend for 67 consecutive years.
 The exceptional dividend record can be attributed to the company’s decent resilience during downturns.

-Another reason is the conservative payout ratio, which should be about 38% for this year.
+Another reason is the conservative payout ratio, which is expected to be approximately 35% for this year.
 This provides a material margin of safety for the dividend during economic downturns.

 Valuation & Expected Returns